 - Identify and target unique keywords per page

-- Monitor pages that are being cannibalized and take action (optimize the content, remove it, or add a 301 redirect)
+- Monitor pages being cannibalized and take action (optimize the content, remove it, or add a 301 redirect)

-On the enterprise level, it’s not always possible to target unique keywords on each page if the content is too similar and if it’s being automatically generated and crawled.
-In this case, you can audit pages with low authority.
-This can help you determine whether they should continue to be indexed.
+On the enterprise level, it’s not always possible to target unique keywords per page if the content is too similar and if it’s being automatically generated and crawled.
+In this case, you can audit low-authority pages to determine whether to continue indexing them.

 You can also focus on similar keywords for various stages of the buyer’s journey (informational versus purchase, for example).

-Pro tip: If you’re a HubSpot customer, you can take advantage of their topic clusters tool to organize your pages and their corresponding keywords.
+Pro tip: If you’re a HubSpot customer, take advantage of their topic clusters tool to organize your pages and their corresponding keywords.

 Like SEO audits (and managing SEO in general), the prospect of creating a keyword map for your website can be daunting.

-But once you know the steps, what the end goal is, and what info you most want to gather, you can create a map that you can continue to build on down the road.
+But once you know the steps, the end goal, and what info you most want to gather, you can create a map to build on down the road.

 And if you simply don’t have the time, expertise, or bandwidth to take on keyword mapping for your website SEO?
 Well, that’s what we’re here for.